 The American Library Association’s Rainbow Project selected Tyler Buckspan for its 2014 “recommended reading” list for LGBTQ young adults, one of twenty-one novels selected for this honor.
 Now Tyler Buckspan is on the shelf at many public libraries throughout the U.S. and Canada, including the Seattle and Toronto Public Libraries.

+After Prizm Books folded in 2016, NineStar Press published a second edition of Tyler Buckspan.
+It has been completely revised.
 A purchase link for this book can be found on the home page of this website.

 Troubling Tales from Florida